nickhinchliffe/NFL-Database/README.md

 ________________________________________________________________________________________________________
-Getting Started:
+Run:
 Install:
-1) Must have Python installed onto your computer
+1) Must have xampp installed onto your computer (link to install: https://www.apachefriends.org/index.html)
-2) Download Introduction, TicTacToeServer, and TicTacToe_Chatroom_GUI
+2) Open up XAMPP Control Panel, start both Apache & MySQL
-3) Have all three files in the same folder in your respective IDE
+3) Once both servers are started, go to localhost.
+This will bring you to the XAMPP dashboard

-Run:
+4) In the top right corner of the page, click the "phpMyAdmin" button
-1) Change variable serverName (in TicTacToe_Chatroom_GUI) to your IP address
+5) In the top left column of the next page, click "Databases"
-2) Start TicTacToeServer
+6) From there, you will be able to name and create an empty database.
+Please name the database "nfldatabase"
-3) Start Introduction
+7) Once that's complete, go to the SQL tab.
+In the textarea, all of the SQL code from the CreateTables(DDL) file.
+Hit 'GO'.
+This creates the database tables.
-4) Type name into the text box inside of the Introduction GUI
+8) Next, paste the SQL code in the insertStatements(DDL) to populate the tables.
+Hit 'GO'.
-5) Have fun!
+9) Have fun!

 Features:
 1. A semi functional leaderboard to display top scores